celineguler/myblog/_posts/2023-08-29-Black-Holes'-High-Entropy.markdown

 {: .italic-gray.indented}
 > *"Entropy is the measure of energy dispersion.
 The more entropy, the more equally the energy is distributed."*

+Entropy was also discussed by Veritasium as the most misunderstood concept in physics.

 {: .italic-gray.indented}
 > *"A thermodynamic quantity representing the unavailability of a system's thermal energy for conversion into mechanical work, often interpreted as the degree of disorder or randomness in the system."*